alonsodomin/blueforest-vscode-theme/README.md

 # Blueforest Theme

-A dark blue theme inspired by the [Blueforest IntelliJ](https://github.com/sirthias/BlueForest) theme
+A dark blue theme inspired by the [Blueforest IntelliJ](https://github.com/sirthias/BlueForest) theme.
+It has been optimised for syntax higlighting the following languages:

+ * Groovy
+ * Haskell
+ * HTML
+ * Java
+ * Markdown
+ * Python
+ * Scala